RyanCCollins/slush-generator-scalable-react/templates/README.md

     Removes the bundled code and the production ready files

 ## Generators
-The boilerplate contains generates for easy project scaffolding.
+The boilerplate contains generators for easy project scaffolding.
 At the moment, the generator has the following scaffold generating commands built in:
 - containers
   - Connected / Not connected ES6 Class containers (higher order)
   - SCSS Modules